chevah/geck/content/testing.rst

 When you find a bug, start by writing a test reproducing the bug then continue your work in fixing the bug.
 Ask the *5 whys* in order to find the root cause of the bug and fix the problem there.
-The initial test written to reproduce the bug, might be a high level tests which is not at the same level to the code which was fixed.
-Removed the high level tests and write a specific unit test, directly associated with the fixed code.
+The initial test written to reproduce the bug, might be a high level test which is not at the same level with the code which was fixed.
+Remove the high level tests and write a specific unit test, directly associated with the fixed code.

 Running the test suite should be fast, but sometimes some tests are just slow.
 Functional tests are always slow, and system tests tend to be slow.
 We mark these slow tests so that we can skip them using the test runner.

-Principle of developing using tests:
+Principles of development using tests:

-* **Write test first** - the test will save a lot of debugging time and setup time for each time you would have to run the manual test to check your code.
+* **Write tests first** - the tests will save a lot of debugging time and setup time for each time you would have to run the manual test to check your code.

 * **Design for testability** - Now, if you don't write your test first, you should at least let the test design your code and not design the test after your code.
-If you **write test first** you don't need to worry about this.
+If you **write tests first** you don't need to worry about this.

 * Use **Front Door First**, this means that you should first try to write